 Begin your mortgage application process and gather all your income and financial documents.
 Once your application is in, your loan originator will submit your loan to underwriting for final approval.

-If you are renting out the property to tenants, determine if you want to hire a property manager to help with the day to day responsibilities.
+If you rent out the property to tenants, determine if you want to hire a property manager to help with the day-to-day responsibilities.

-Financing an Investment Property based on the Property’s Cash-Flow
+How to Finance an Investment Property Based on the Property’s Cash-Flow

 - Qualify for the loan based on 100% of the subject property’s gross rent